-Podium Survey Reveals 6 Surprising Reasons Customers Don’t Return To Local Retailers
+Survey Reveals Surprising Reasons Customers Don’t Return To Local Retailers

 Man and woman running from robot

-Ever written an email or text to a retail business and didn’t get an answer within a day?
+Have you ever sent an email or text to a retail business and not received an answer within a day?

-Ever walked into a local business’ restroom and found it filthy?
+Have you ever walked into a local business restroom and found it filthy?

-Podium, a software company that helps businesses gain insights into their customers’ experiences, reported the results of a recent survey of 2,000 U.S. consumers between the ages of 18-64.
+Podium, a software company that helps businesses gain insights into their customers’ experiences, reported the results of a recent survey of 2,000 U.S. consumers between the ages of 18 and 64.

 The survey sought to discover why consumers do not return to local businesses.
-They found if a business were guilty of even one of the following, respondents would likely never go there again.
+They found that respondents would likely never go there again if a business were guilty of even one of the following.

 Here are the top six deal-killers: